threebrooks/UniversalController/README.md

 But, likely questions to be asked?

-* The keys are tiny, i have a hard time hitting the right one: The C64 and Amiga support two-finger pinch snd zoom
+* **The keys are tiny, i have a hard time hitting the right one:** The C64 and Amiga keyboards support two-finger pinch and zoom
-* How do i use the modifier keys?
-(Shift, Commodore Key etc): They are "tap to activate".
-So, tap Shift, then tap Run/Stop for example
+* **How do i use the modifier keys?
+(Shift, Commodore Key etc):** They are "tap to activate".
+So, tap Shift, then tap Run/Stop for example to do the C64 "Shift Run/Stop" combination

 ## Contributing